5 health issues that cause muscle cramps

 Blood test

-If you suspect one of these deficiencies is at the root of your constant cramping, you can get a simple blood test to know for sure.
+Mineral deficiencies could be the culprit of muscle cramps that occur without an apparent cause.
+Some mineral deficiencies that can contribute to muscle cramps include potassium, calcium, and magnesium deficiencies.
+If you suspect one of these deficiencies is at the root of your constant cramping, ask your physician about performing a blood test to know for sure.

 It may not be a household word, but nitric oxide has been recognized in over 130,000 published scientific papers as a vital signaling molecule that keeps blood vessels healthy so they can perform as the body needs.
 But as you age, your cells produce less and… MORE⟩⟩